 Like any abandoned place, Bodie attracts all sorts of myths, legends, and superstitions.
 The most famous of them, also known as The Curse of Bodie, states that anyone who steals anything from the city would suffer the grimmest misfortunes.
 This streak of bad luck would last until the item is returned back to the town.
 Park ranges keep getting letters that include all kinds of things – nails, rocks, bottles.
 The most interesting of those letters are on display in the local museum.
 People write about how they lost their job, got in a car accident, got sick, and prey to the spirits of Bodie to forgive them and accept the item returned.
 A fascinating read.

 Reports of supernatural activity in Bodie are nothing unusual either.
 Some claim to have seen a woman figure in the empty window of a second floor of an abandoned house, others hear children laugh nearby.
 A wife of one of the ranges living in Bodie once told that some unknown entity tried to suffocate her in her bed at night, and one of the visitors swore he has seen his little daughter play with an invisible friend in the town’s cemetery.

 Personally, we didn’t see any ghosts and heard no weird sounds.
 We never experienced any curse either (although that might be due to us not actually taking anything).
-Granted, Bodie is deserted, silent and a bit creepy, but that’s the deal with any abandoned place.
-It’s actually more interesting and exciting that frightening, though I wonder what spending a night in such a place feels like.
+Granted, Bodie is deserted, silent, and a bit creepy, but that’s the deal with any abandoned place.
+It’s actually more interesting and exciting than frightening, though I wonder what spending a night in such a place feels like.
 Some rangers do it all the time, so my bet is that it’ll be calm and peaceful, nothing more.
-At any rate, Bodie is an unique place and very well worth a visit should you ever find yourself around the area – you won’t regret it.
+At any rate, Bodie is a unique place and very well worth a visit should you ever find yourself around the area – you won’t regret it.